nflverse/nflverse-org/GOVERNANCE.md

 are for each role in the community.

-TLDR: The nflverse Core Team leads the strategy, development, and maintenance of the project and actively welcomes contributions from the community of users and contributors.
+TLDR: The nflverse Core Team leads the strategy, development, and maintenance of the project and actively welcomes engagement from the community of users and contributors.

 ## Users